-- 1. Birth and bonding of a child. - To assist in the birth of a child and/or to care for a newborn child within one year of birth. - An expectant mother may take FMLA leave if her pregnancy makes her unable to work before the birth of the baby.
-Under the FMLA, pregnancy and prenatal care involve continuing treatment by a health care provider, and therefore qualify as a serious health condition. - 2.
-Adoption of a child or placement of a child in foster care. - The placement with the employee of a child for adoption or foster care and to care for the newly placed child within one year of placement.
-This includes, but is not limited to, preplacement counseling sessions, court appearances, attorney consultations, and care for the adopted or foster child.
+- 1. Birth and bonding of a child. - FMLA leave to care for or assist in the care of a newborn is available to all employees (male and female) as long as they are the parents or legal guardians of the child. - An expectant mother may take FMLA leave if her pregnancy makes her unable to work before the birth of the baby.
+Under the FMLA, pregnancy and pre-natal care involve continuing treatment by a health care provider, and therefore qualify as a serious health condition. - All eligible employees are allowed up to twelve work weeks of unpaid, job protected leave. - 2.
+Adoption of a child or placement of a child in foster care. - FMLA leave may be taken for events incident to the placement of a son or daughter with the employee for adoption or foster care.
+This includes, but is not limited to, pre-placement counseling sessions, court appearances, attorney consultations, and care for the adopted or foster child.

-1 If an employee has a break in service of more than seven (7) years, time worked prior to rehire/reinstatement following that break in service does not count towards the twelve-month eligibility requirement (unless the break in service was due to the employee's National Guard or Reserve military service obligations.)
+1 If an employee has a break in service of more than seven (7) years, time worked prior to rehire/reinstatement following that break in service does not count towards the twelve-month eligibility requirement (unless the break in service was due to the employee's National Guard or Reserve military service obligations).